Berkeley Square (TV series)

 Berkeley Square is a 1998 British dramatic television series that was originally broadcast by BBC One.
 Set in 1902, it focuses on three young women who are employed as nannies by wealthy families living on exclusive Berkeley Square in the West End of London.

 It was filmed on location in Chavenage House in Tetbury, Gloucester, Priddy in Somerset, Stanway House in Stanway, Gloucestershire, and Bristol.
+Exterior shots were filmed on Vyvyan Terrace, Clifton, in the grounds of Goldney House, and at the Italian Garden in Kensington Gardens.